What do we mean by user experience?

 What do you think you already know about your users?

-Using your selected research method(s), begin collecting data about your users, their preferences and their needs.
+Using your selected UX research method(s), begin collecting data about your users, their preferences, and their needs.

 Analyse the data you collected to fill in your knowledge gaps, address your hypothesis and create a plan to improve your product based on user feedback.